How Much Does Injection Molding Cost

 • Maintain consistent wall thickness to avoid drastic variations, and ensure appropriate wall thickness for strength while minimizing material usage.

-• Design the mold properly which can ensures efficient material flow, minimizing defects and reducing cycle times.
+• Design the mold properly, which can ensure efficient material flow, minimize defects, and reduce cycle times.

 • Increase production output and reduce per-unit cost by incorporating multiple cavities into a single mold.